QuantumSavory/CSSMakieLayout.jl/docs/src/examples.md

-# Intro and examples
+# CssMakieLayout.jl
 This library helps in the development of reactive frontends and can be used alongside **WGLMakie** and **JSServe**.

-*Focus on the styling and let us handle the reactive part!*
+## Focus on the styling and let us handle the reactive part!

 Let's go through two examples on how to use this library, the first one will be a simple one, and the second, more complex.